 However, investors dig deeper than just the total amount.
 They analyze the quality and predictability of that revenue.
 For tech companies, this often means looking for strong recurring revenue from subscriptions, which is valued more highly than one-time sales because it's more stable.
 They also look at revenue concentration.
 Is your income spread across many customers, or are you heavily reliant on a few?
 A diversified revenue base signals a more resilient and less risky business, which ultimately contributes to a stronger valuation.

-How Sales Performance Influences Value
+How Sales Growth Affects Your Company's Value

 While revenue shows the overall scope, sales figures zoom in on the performance of your core business.
 Sales represent the money generated directly from selling your primary goods or services.
 This metric is a powerful signal of your product-market fit and the effectiveness of your sales and marketing engine.
 Consistent, strong sales growth tells investors that you have a compelling product and know how to get it into the hands of customers.